In order to protect our materials, we ask researchers to follow these rules:

 - Copying will be done by archives staff unless permission is given by the archivist.
 Due to the fragility of some materials, the archivist reserves the right to refuse copy requests.

-- Please check with the archivist before taking photos or scanning material.
+- Check with the archivist before taking photos or scanning material.
 Some materials may have restrictions on their use.

 - If you plan to use an image or excerpt in a print or Web publication (including research papers, articles, and blogs or other social media), you must contact the librarian.